Counties in Arizona, Pennsylvania fail to certify election results by legal deadlines

 For the most part, however, the local certification of midterm election results has proceeded without much controversy — in Pennsylvania, Arizona and across the country.

-In the corner of Arizona opposite of Cochise County, another Republican-controlled community — Mohave County — signaled it was close not to certifying election results.
+In the corner of Arizona opposite of Cochise County, another Republican-controlled community — Mohave County — signaled it would potentially not certify the election results.
 Last week, GOP officials there said they wanted to hold off on making a decision until Monday's deadline in order to make a political statement.
-And after recessing their meeting Monday, Mohave's board of supervisors ultimately voted to certify the results.
+And after recessing their meeting Monday, Mohave's board of supervisors ultimately voted to certify.

 Still, many election watchers had been raising concerns that Republican officials may disrupt the process for making the election results official after GOP leaders in Cochise County voted on Nov.
 18 to wait to decide whether to certify the results until the legal deadline on Monday.